RTEP13/RTEP-Team-13/README.md

-# Real Time Spectrum Analyser
+#Real Time Spectrum Analyser

-Audio Level Indicator and Spectrum Analyser for the Raspberry Pi (Zero)
+Audio Level Indicator and Spectrum Analyser for the Raspberry Pi (Zero).

+The contents of this repository were part of a university project and is no longer being maintained.
+Further information on the project can be found in the wiki.

 ## Prerequisites
 Install BCM 2835 Library